Integrations

 The RESTlet script type lets you create custom logic and make it available to external applications over HTTP.
 The RESTful integration supports stateless communication between client and server.

-A RESTlet deployed in your account cannot be accessed without authentication, letting you control which external clients can access your RESTlet.
-External clients can authenticate using token-based authentication in the HTTP header.
+A RESTlet deployed in your account can't be accessed without authentication, letting you control which external clients can use it.
+External clients can authenticate with token-based authentication in the HTTP header.
 Any application that can communicate over HTTP can access a RESTlet.
 RESTlet requests can also be sent with JSON, which integrates well with browsers and JavaScript.

-RESTlets offer ease of adoption for developers familiar with SuiteScript.
-A RESTlet provides you with a broad range of behavior – you can use anything that can be achieved with server-side SuiteScript.
+RESTlets are quickly adopted by developers familiar with SuiteScript.
+With a RESTlet, you can perform any action achievable with server-side SuiteScript.
 RESTlets are also more secure than Suitelets, which can be made available to users without login.
-For more information, see the following topics.
+For more information, see SuiteScript 2.x RESTlet Script Type.